MichalAdorno/mosaic-graph/README.md

 ![Alt text](./output/out_data6.png "Mosaic Graph")

 (Note: I skipped printing category names on the graph because I was mainly interested in the algorithm to generate the graph.)

+(Note: This is not the only solution, and can be further fine-tuned by introducing category groups, different approach to splitting, incl. pre-sorting etc.)